PhilipCastiglione/philipcastiglione.github.io/assets/articles/intelligence.md

 > _"Solve Intelligence, then use that to solve everything else"_

 Well, that's great.
-Though obviously simplistic. it's suitable as a starting point so we will accept this for now and come back to clarify what we really mean another time.
+Though obviously simplistic, it does illustrate the real objective.
+Progress towards solving the world's existing problems and improving the capabilities of the species.
+Let's stick with this as a starting point and come back to clarify what we more specifically mean another time.

-So, "intelligence".
+So, with that out of the way, "intelligence".
 Artificial is sufficiently obvious in this context, but intelligence is much more ambiguous in meaning.
 What is it we mean by intelligent?
 There are many competing definitions and agreement is hard to find.

 We need a definition that is: